zblenlighten/power/Development.md

 - Architecture: organize business, technology and staff to drive business growth
   - Monolith
-    - Issues: agility, scalability, fault tolerance, single framework
+    - Cons: agility, scalability, fault tolerance, single framework
-  - **Microservices** (Evolutionary architecture)
+  - Microservices (Evolutionary architecture)
-    - Benefits: single capabilities, independent as product, decoupling, continuous delivery, componentization, autonomy, scalability
+    - Pros: single capabilities, independent as product, decoupling, continuous delivery, componentization, autonomy, scalability
+    - When not to use: small, intermingled functionality or data, performance sensitive, quick and dirty, no planned updates
     - Style
       - A suite of small services
       - Bare minimum of centralized management of these services